orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 The purpose of the PPO token is to incentivize high-quality, active participation and long-term alignment with the prePO platform, protocol, and DAO.

-### When will the PPO token be launching?
+### Is the PPO token launched?

-September 20th 00:00 UTC, alongside the [PPO Token Presale](https://url.prepo.io/blog-presale-docs).
+Yes.
+The PPO token launched on September 20th alongside the [PPO Token Presale](https://url.prepo.io/blog-presale-docs).

+Note that the token is currently non-transferable and non-tradable.

 ### What chain/network will the PPO token be launching on?